-Autism advocacy is not just reserved for giving autism talks and participating in autism awareness events.
+Autism advocacy is not just reserved for giving autism talks and taking part in autism awareness events.
 Autism Advocacy is standing up to the bullies we meet in the real world, including those parents who claim to be fighting for us but are treating us like trash.

 Below are some examples of questions that autistic advocates can ask when interacting with ignorant parents who engage in bullying behaviour: